mattobrien415/blog/content/sport/sport_005.md

 ![fosberry](https://github.com/mobbSF/blog/blob/master/images/fosberry/fosberry.gif?raw=true)

-Yes, Fosbury jumped over the bar, while his center of mass went **under** the bar.
-Before he figured this out, his center of mass had to go **over** the bar.
+Yes, Fosbury figured out that he could jump over the bar, while his center of mass went **under** the bar, allowing him to maximize the return on his effort.
+Prior to this discovery, it was assumed the center of mass always had to go **over** the bar.
-Meaning...he could move the bar up higher.
+Meaning...he could move the bar up higher than anyone else, and still clear it.
 Easy Olympic gold.

 So what does any of this have to do with muay thai?
 And defense?